-For a complete list of public health official recommendations for schools, please visit the Center for Disease Control and Prevention (CDC) and Arizona Department of Health Services.
+For a complete list of public health official recommendations for schools, please visit the following websites:

 Your local county health office may also have relevant information for your community.

 The CDC recommends screen testing to identify infectious individuals, including those with or without symptoms (or before development of symptoms) who may be contagious, so that measures can be taken to prevent further transmission.
 One screening testing strategy is pooled testing of cohorts.

 Pooled testing is free for all Arizona K-12 schools, allowing the community to test every student, every week.
 All students in a class, pod, or cohort swab their own noses and place their swab in a single tube, the pooling step.
 The swabs in that tube are then run as a single sample, using one test.
 Individuals in a positive pool, a rare occurrence, then receive a follow-up test (i.e., BinaxNOW) to determine who in the pool is positive.